iam-harshsoni/my-devops-blogs/cm5dwz1fq000909mt9wiq3cti.md

 ---

-If you're looking to monitor your Kubernetes cluster effectively, Prometheus and Grafana are your go-to tools.
+:If you're looking to monitor your Kubernetes cluster effectively, Prometheus and Grafana are your go-to tools.
 With Helm, you can easily set up and manage these tools.
 Here's a straightforward guide to get you started:

 ## Step 1: Install HELM